 Halo is even newer than Nest.
 I was able to experience Halo at CES 2016, but that isn’t the same as having it in my home.

-What I like about Halo is that it adds a whole new element, weather alerts.
+What I like about Halo is that it adds a whole new element: weather alerts.
 Through the app, you can decide what type of weather alerts you would like to receive.
-If you are in the Midwest, you might want to prioritize tornadoes, but if you are in Miami, you might want to make hurricanes a priority.
+If you are in the Midwest, you might want to prioritize tornadoes, but if you’re in Miami, you might want to make hurricanes a priority.
 If you want, you can hone into a deeper level of customization.
 For example, you might only want to know if there is a tornado warning while ignoring a watch.

 Phil Smith, CMO of Halo, claims that their dual smoke alarm was able to beat Nest Protect by a minute and a half during a UL smoke test.
 He claims this is in part thanks to ionization, but also because the alarm can read temperature and humidity.
 When Halo is monitoring, it is using data from all sensors.
-The device profiles different types of smoke and uses an algorithm to decide if it is detecting burnt toast or a real emergency.
+The device profiles different types of smoke and uses an algorithm to decide if it’s detecting burnt toast or a real emergency.